By Ann Hansen and Bo Krüger

 - Fun peak.
 Have a funny activity like a game or hilarious speaker.

-Make a fantastic ending
+Make a fantastic event ending

 Make sure there is a fantastic ending, so your participants can leave fulfilled and satisfied.
 A well-designed ending can even save the memory of a poor meeting.